 You and your doctor are likely to be asking questions about whether it is worth prescribing the same antibiotic at the same dosage as last time because if it's the same bug you were fighting before it will take that antibiotic longer to kill the infection, (if at all) and will help the bug to build up further resistance.

-Since 2003, Sweet Cures has been providing Waterfall D-Mannose to people suffering episodes of cystitis or UTIs because it works safely and effectively, without creating future resistance.
+Since 2003, Sweet Cures has been providing Waterfall D-Mannose to people wishing to improve their bladder health because it works safely and effectively, without creating future resistance.

 It is a simple sugar related to glucosamine that instead of trying to kill the bacteria, attaches like Velcro to the bacteria and once attached to mannose they leave the body during normal urination.